the family law act enables third-party creditors to intervene in property proceedings

 It is relatively common, particularly given high real estate prices in Sydney, that parents (particularly, elderly parents) lend an adult spouse party money towards purchasing a home.
 At the time the money is lent by the parent, it is generally the intention that the money is being lent to their adult child and that child's spouse, to help them get on financially, but when questioned about whether or not they would forgive the debt, most parents would say "no".
 It is generally their intention that if the adult child's marriage broke down that they would expect to be repaid in full the money that they lent or if their circumstances changed that they would call on the loan to be repaid.

 Things do not, however, always go to plan.

-In family law cases, the Court can look behind family loans and decide whether or not the monies are loans and would in fact be ordinarily repayable and in dong so, considers steps taken by the lender to secure monies advanced, the history of repayments, details of conversations held in relation to the loan and the purpose of the loan.
-It is not uncommon where one spouse party, who previously having had the benefit of funds advanced (for example towards the purchase of the former matrimonial home) later denies that the monies were in fact a loan and repayable to the former spouse's parents.
+In family law cases, the Court can look behind family loans and decide whether or not the monies are loans and would, in fact, be ordinarily repayable and in doing so, considers steps taken by the lender to secure monies advanced, the history of repayments, details of conversations held in relation to the loan and the purpose of the loan.
+It is not uncommon where one spouse party, who previously have had the benefit of funds advanced (for example towards the purchase of the former matrimonial home) later denies that the monies were, in fact, a loan and repayable to the former spouse's parents.
 Where the former spouse's parents are seeking to enforce the loan agreement, it is difficult in the absence of security and/or documentation.

-If the evidence does not support that the moneys advanced were a loan, then the Court can treat the monies advanced as a gift, in which case the adult spouse party whose parents advanced the funds, gets the benefit of that contribution as if they themselves had put the cash into the marriage.
+If the evidence does not support that the amounts of money advanced were a loan, then the Court can treat the monies advanced as a gift, in which case the adult spouse party whose parents advanced the funds, gets the benefit of that contribution as if they themselves had put the cash into the marriage.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.